 The structure of a business can sometimes be quite difficult to understand.
-A variety of different titles exist for roles within business so there can often be some confusion as to what exactly a job title means.
+Knowing the different types of Directors amongst the variety of different titles which exist can help avoid the confusion as to what that job title means.
 At MD2MD, as our role is developing leaders, we thought it would be helpful to explain the differences between a Director, a Non-Executive Director, an Executive Director, a Chief Executive and a Managing Director.

 Whilst there are legal subtleties that can vary this, in general terms a Director is a member of the board running the company and therefore one of a small number of people who contribute to making the big decisions for the company.
 Note that they all take full legal responsibility for all the decisions of the company.
 In the eyes of the law, all directors are equally responsible.
 They are not, when meeting as directors in a board meeting, responsible just for their department.
 They are all responsible for protecting the interests of the whole company.

 The term Executive Director is usually taken to mean a Director that is also employed full time by the company to run some or all of the business day to day.
 They often head a specific function within the company so their title may be Finance Director, Sales Director or Operations Director.

 A Managing Director is essentially the senior full time executive within an organisation.
 Managing Directors manage the company day to day under the direction of the board.
 Their tasks include decision making, managing, and executing strategic direction.